wardbradt/go-ethereum/MEV_spec_v0_2.md

 #### `Relay`

-An external system delivering validated `MEV bundle` to the node.
+An external system delivering `MEV bundles` to the node.
+Relay provides protection against DoS attacks.

 #### `MEV bundle` or `bundle`